The Neonatal Intensive Care Unit (NICU)

 Who will care for your baby in the NICU?

-The following are some of the specially trained healthcare professionals who may be
+Some of the specially trained healthcare providers who may care for your baby include:

 Neonatologist.
-A pediatrician with additional training in the care of sick and premature babies.
+This is a pediatrician with extra training in the care of sick and premature babies.

 The neonatologist (often called the attending physician) supervises pediatric fellows